sal55/langs/compilec.md

 ### Extra Namespaces

-This is another usual feature: struct tags exist in their own namespace, one shared with enum tags.
+This is another unusual feature: struct tags exist in their own namespace, one shared with enum tags.
 And labels exist have their own namespace, how useful!
 ````
 A: struct A;int A; goto A;
 ````
-So an identifier with a function, not only has a block number (and often part of block), now might also be in one of three namespaces: normal, tags and label.
+So an identifier within a function, not only has a block number, now might also be in one of three namespaces: normal, tags and label.

 This is little bit harder than my normal compilers where there can only one ONE instance of any identifier in a function, in ONE namespace.
 Compared with C's THREE namespaces, two of which can have UNLIMITED instances (label names have function-wide scope; at last something sensible!).